Mortgage 101: Saving for a Down Payment

 Take the thinking out of future saving decisions — set up direct deposit with your bank so a portion of your paycheck goes directly to your savings account.
 And decide ahead of time that should you receive a cash windfall — like a work bonus, tax refund or inheritance money — it will be socked away towards your home down payment savings goal.
 Additionally, you may be able to beef up savings by reducing monthly bills.
 Shop around for better rates on auto insurance, cable or satellite television, and credit cards; then switch to a lower-cost provider or renegotiate with your current carrier.

-Capitalizing on credit card rewards (while staying out of credit card debt) is a simple way to boost savings with little effort.
-Use a cash-back credit card like Zions Bank AmaZing Cash credit card for everyday expenses and earn cash back on every purchase.
+Capitalizing on credit card rewards (while staying out of credit card debt) is a simple way to boost savings and credit experience with little effort.
+Use a cash-back credit card like Zions Bank Agility Cash Visa® Credit Card* for everyday expenses and earn cash back on every purchase.

 Don’t be a dodo and drain your retirement account for a mortgage down payment.
 Besides losing a chunk of your retirement savings, you may have to pay hefty fees and early withdrawal penalties.
 However, if you’re a first-time homebuyer, you can withdraw up to $10,000 without penalty from a traditional IRA to help cover the costs of buying a home.
 Keep in mind, though, that you will have to pay income tax on the withdrawal.